 Calf: young animal, either male or female, less than one year.

 Castration: to remove the testicles of male cattle.

-Cow: a mature female that has given birth, usually 2 or more years of age.
+Cow: a mature female that has given birth, usually two or more years of age.

 Cow-calf operation: a ranch or farm where cows are raised and bred to produce calves.

 Cud: the portion of food that an animal regurgitates to chew for the second time.